therokdaba/therokdaba.github.io/_posts/2021-07-16-Looking-For-Password-File.md

-# Looking for Password file
+# Ring Zer0 CTF - Looking for Password file

 This challenge is part of the web section of the RingZer0 CTF and can be found [here](https://ringzer0ctf.com/challenges/75).